 Depending on the role you are applying for, you will be required to provide either a Statement of Claims or address Selection Criteria:

 Statement of Claims

-Prepare a statement of claims that is no more than two A4 pages.
-An effective statement of claims will highlight your key strengths and achievements and include relevant examples that clearly demonstrate how your knowledge, skills and experience align with the role requirements.
+Regardless of whether you structure it as a letter or document, an effective statement of claims will highlight your key strengths and achievements and include relevant examples that clearly demonstrate how your knowledge, skills and experience align with the role requirements.

-Applicants are not required to address each element of the capabilities, but should provide sufficient information in their application to enable the selection panel to make an informed assessment of their suitability for the role.
+Rather than providing a list of selection criteria, the role statement will contain a description of the key responsibilities for the role and the required capabilities.
+Applicants are not required to address each capability that is mentioned in the role statement, but should provide sufficient information in their application to enable the selection panel to make an informed assessment of their suitability for the role.

 Selection criteria describe the qualifications, skills, knowledge, abilities and personal qualities required to perform the duties of the position successfully.
 Selection criteria for a position vary in importance and can be classified as either essential or desirable.
 Applicants must individually address all the criteria in their application, including both the essential and desirable selection criteria.